Booking

 • Virtual programs: From one-time class visits, to week-long residencies, to commissioned videos, and beyond.

 • Other options: from hosting student open mics and poetry slams, to presenting at first-year orientation programs, to serving as the “opening act” for more traditional keynote speakers, I’m always open to ideas.
+I also perform as part of two different duos:

 THE BOOKING PROCESS